xdauby/Roleplay/README.txt

 Each DAo is specialized, there is a DAo for each type of object.
 On top of that, some DAO use other DAO usch as PlayerDao using ScenarioDao and CharacterDao because loading a plyer implies loading his characters and scenarios.
 Everu classes of DAO type use the singleton DBConnection

 What can be achieved with the application :
+This application is designed to help organising a role play meeting.
+It deals with the registration of the players and game masters for a game giving also to organisers flexible possibilities to organise their meeting.
+This meeting takes place during a week-end, with 4 4-hour sessions of game, one during each half-day.
+There are two types of users : the players and the organisers.
+These lasts can deal with the table : they can ban players, remove them from a table, add tables but has also a hand on the characters and scenarios created by players.
+A game can welcome 5 players, among them, there must be a game player to bring his scenario and make the game happen?
+Then, 4 basic players can join and at least two.
+Thus, these are the two types of players and a player can choose between both for each half-day.
+Initially, 10 tables are available et ready to welcome players for each half-day.
+The organisers can add other tables if necessary but it cannot be more than 20.
+Firstly, an user has a menu offering to either sign in as a player or an organiser or to register as a player.
+The organiser does not need to register because he is automatically registered and has a username and a password attributed automatically.
+It is not possible to sign-in if the player has never registered before.
+When the player is connected, he has several options.
+He can, for example, create a charcater or a scenario, he must enter the name and some features of what he is creating.
+He must of course, enter appropriate things such as a number for the level.
+If it is not the case, an error message occurs.
+The player can display his characters and scenarios with the option in the menu.
+Thanks to this, he can see their characteristics and their id.
+This id is useful to register at a table because this what is asked to choose the character or the scenario.
+To register at a table, it is necessary to choose a compatible table with what type of player chosen for the game.
+For example, to register on a table as a game master, the table must be empty.
+It is the opposite to register as basic player, there must already be a game master on the table.
+The table must also not be full.
+If there is on this problem, the application will say it to the user and not make the action asked.
+To be sure to choose a good table, there is an option to diplay the tables and see which ones are available and hae scenarios that are interesting etc.
+There is also the possibility to display only the tables where the user has registered.
+The player can also cancel his registration to a table.
+Finally, he can disconnect.
+The organiser has a menu with a similar but different range of possibilities.
+When the organiser displays the table, he sees all the tables : 80, 20 per half-day.
+Some of them are desactivate and he can activate them when he wants.
+The player only sees the activated tables when he displays the tables.
+An organiser can also add a table, it activates a table which was inactive.
+He can delete a table : all the players are removed from the table and the table is desactivated.
+There is also the possibility to remove a particular player from a table if his character does not correspond well to the scenario for example.
+Then, the organiser can add him to another table.
+The organiser can also ban a player who will consequently be removed from all the tables.
+When a player is removed from a table or added to another one, he will receive a notification the next time he will log-in.
+All these possibilities allow the player to participate to the meeting with the characters or scenarios they want on a table they have chosen and allow the organiser to deal with tables to optimize the repartition of the players on the tables for example.

 Technology used :